mcinglis/libmacro/README.md

-**[Libmacro](https://github.com/mcinglis/libmacro)** provides some useful C preprocessor macros:
+**Libmacro** provides useful C preprocessor macros:

 - `ASSERT(...)` takes a series of scalar expressions and `assert()`s each one individually.

 - `REQUIRE(...)` is similar to `ASSERT`, but it has a specific error message ("requirement unmet"), and it can be enabled and disabled separately.
-The intended usage of this is to define the requirements your functions have of their arguments; e.g. `REQUIRE(xs != NULL, n < xs.capacity)`.
+The intended usage of this is to define the requirements your functions have of their arguments; e.g. `REQUIRE(xs != NULL, n < xs->capacity)`.

 - `NELEM(xs)` evaluates to a constant expression of the number of elements in the array variable `xs`.